 It does not matter if the charge against you is for a violent felony or for a low-level misdemeanor.
 You need to deal with it promptly and forthrightly, because a criminal charge in Virginia will not go away.
 The sooner you resolve it, the better.

 WILL YOU HAVE TO RETURN TO VIRGINIA TO APPEAR IN COURT?

 For anyone who resides in another state, some charges (predominantly felony charges) require you to appear before a judge in a Virginia court, but in other (mostly misdemeanor) cases, your defense attorney may be able to appear in your place with what’s called a waiver of appearance.

 The importance of consulting with a Virginia defense attorney cannot be overstated.
 You will need to know exactly what potential penalties you’ll face if you’re convicted, and you’ll need to know where, when, and if you will be required to appear in court.

 Not appearing for a scheduled court date is the biggest mistake that an out-of-state defendant can make.
 Criminal defense attorney Scott C. Nolan routinely assists out-of-state residents with criminal matters in Virginia, including outstanding warrants, criminal charges, and probation violations.

-OUT-OF-STATE DEFENDANTS IN MANASSAS RELY ON ATTORNEY SCOTT C. NOLAN
+OUT-OF-STATE DEFENDANTS IN FAIRFAX RELY ON ATTORNEY SCOTT C. NOLAN

 Since 2000, Scott C. Nolan has represented clients who face serious traffic charges, DUI, and other criminal charges in Northern Virginia’s state and federal courts.
 He is a member of the National College for DUI Defense and the National Association of Criminal Defense Lawyers.